 As the talent shortage continues to get shorter, modern-day recruiters need to try new and innovative strategies, like recruiting on dating apps like Bumble and Tinder. 😱

-Before you dismiss the idea, remember that not that long ago, social media recruitment was entertained by the few.
+Before you dismiss the idea, remember that not that long ago, social media recruiting was entertained by the few.
 Now in 2018, you won’t meet a recruiter who doesn’t use social in some capacity.
 Whether you see it this way or not, dating apps fall into the social umbrella.
 You can connect with others, network, and you can advertise on them just like all the other social platforms Think you can't use it for social media recruiting?
 Think again!

-Check out the following apps, their functionalities, and learn how and why this unconventional recruitment strategy could be your best yet.
+Check out the following apps, their functionalities, and learn how and why this unconventional social media recruiting strategy could be your best yet.

 1. bumble bizz on bumble

 Some background: bumble is a location-based social and dating application founded in 2014.
 While it initially launched as a dating app, the tight-knit team maintains that it always had bigger plans.
 In 2016, bumble introduced a new feature, bumble bff that helps users meet new friends nearby.
 Fast forward to early 2018 and yet another offshoot was born: bumble bizz.

 The goal of bizz mode is to give users a familiar and empowering tool to make a career move, meet team members, or become a mentor.
 Unlike LinkedIn, bizz focuses on what individual users look for when networking, whereas it’s sometimes impossible to determine what folks want out of LinkedIn.
 Along with verified photos, users can upload a digital resume, work samples, and list their professional skills which begs for it to be used for social media recruiting.

 However, bumble made it clear that bizz is not a job search or recruiting tool—just a networking tool.